hannahtreadway/hannahtreadway.github.io/_pages/teaching.md

 **Semester(s):** Fall 2022

-**About:** SPN 2200 sees you build on the skills you developed in beginning Spanish courses and work towards Intermediate-Low proficiency.
+**About:** SPN 2200 sees students build on the skills developed in beginning Spanish courses and work towards Intermediate-Low proficiency.
 That means that students will communicate using simple to sometimes complex sentences to talk about everyday life (including universal themes like family, love, social roles and issues, etc.).
-In your own and other cultures, you will make comparisons between products (things people create and use) and practices (what people do) to understand perspectives (what people believe and value).
-Such cultural competence and understanding will allow you to more effectively interact in Spanish in multilingual communities at home and around the world.
+In their own and other cultures, students will make comparisons between products (things people create and use) and practices (what people do) to understand perspectives (what people believe and value).
+Such cultural competence and understanding will allow students to more effectively interact in Spanish in multilingual communities at home and around the world.

 ## SPN 1131: Beginning Spanish II
 **Role:** Instructor of Record